business model canvas using Lucidchart

 Once you test your assumptions, make the necessary tweaks to your business strategy.
 You could even fill out a new Business Model Canvas to keep track of your changes and have a visual reminder of what you’re aiming for.

-For example, I’ve made multiple copies of my canvas document in Lucidchart so I can explore potential future iterations of our business model, highlight areas where costs can be reduced, and map out relationships between key partners and their various functions.
+For example, you can make multiple copies of your canvas document in Lucidchart to explore potential future iterations of our business model, highlight areas where costs can be reduced, and map out relationships between key partners and their various functions.

 4. Repeat the cycle